University of Nevada, Reno: Men's basketball

-In March 2004, the Wolf Pack Men's basketball team qualified for the NCAA tournament and advanced to the Sweet Sixteen for the first time in school history.
+In March 2004, the Wolf Pack men's basketball team qualified for the NCAA tournament and advanced to the Sweet Sixteen for the first time in school history.
 The team earned a repeat trip in 2005 and beat Texas in the first round before falling to eventual national runner-up Illinois.
-The team returned for 2006 as a No. 5 seed but was upset in the first round by former Big Sky Conference rival Montana.
-They began the 2006–07 season ranked #24.
+The team returned for 2006 as a number five seed but was upset in the first round by former Big Sky Conference rival Montana.
+They began the 2006–07 season ranked 24th.
 The Pack's major star during this recent period of success was Nick Fazekas.
 In 2007, Nevada was ranked No. 9 in men's basketball, which is the highest ranking that Nevada has ever held.
-Coach Mark Fox took over after Trent Johnson left in 2004 to coach at Stanford University.
-On April 3, 2009, it was announced that David Carter would replace Fox who decided to leave Nevada for the same position at the University of Georgia.

-On March 1, 2012, the Wolf Pack basketball team won against New Mexico State University for the WAC title.

-In 2014 the school hired former Golden State Warriors Head Coach Eric Musselman.
-Under Musselmen the Pack has had massive success.
-In his first year they won the CBI invitational tournament.
-In Musselmen's 2nd season they won the Mountain West regular season and tournament title and received a #12 seed in the NCAA tournament where the Pack lost to Iowa State, 74–63.
-In his third season (2017–18), the Pack won the Mountain West regular season and received a #7 seed in the NCAA tournament where they beat #10 Texas, 87–83, in the first round.
-In the second round, they defeated #2 Cincinnati, 75–73, after trailing by 22 points.
-They fell to Loyola Chicago, 69–68, in the Sweet Sixteen.

 Football

-The football team, currently coached by Ken Wilson, plays at Mackay Stadium.
+The football team plays at Mackay Stadium.
 The modern Mackay Stadium replaced its predecessor and was completed in 1966 with a seating capacity of 7,500.
 The facility has been expanded several times in its history and now seats 30,000.
 In 2005, Nevada won a share of the WAC Title.
-The 2010 season saw Nevada at its best finishing the season ranked No. 11 in the AP and No. 13 in the BCS, stunning Boise State, 34–31, and costing the Broncos a possible shot at the BCS title, to win another share of the WAC Title.
+The 2010 season saw Nevada at its best finishing the season ranked No. 11 in the AP and No. 13 in the BCS, stunning Boise State, 34–31, and costing the Broncos a possible shot at the BCS title, to win another share of the WAC title.

-Rivalries

-Annually, Nevada's football team plays its primary rival, UNLV, for the Fremont Cannon in the Battle for Nevada.
-Nevada currently leads the all-time series 27–18.
-Nevada also plays UNLV twice a year in basketball.
-Nevada's two out-of-state rivals, particularly in football, are Boise State and Fresno State.
-In 2012, Nevada joined its rivals Boise State, Fresno State and UNLV in the Mountain West Conference.